-Here is your Poetry News for the month of February, 2017
+Here is your Poetry News for Western Massachusetts for the month of January 2018.

 To receive Poetry News in your email or to request posting of events write to email@example.com.